-- Gold geo picture frame — Or any photo frame of your choice.
+- Photo frame with glass of your choice — Ours is this 5″x7″ gold geo picture frame.
 You won’t even need to go to your local hardware store for a whiteboard or whiteboard paint because you can just write directly on any picture frame glass!

 - Scissors